Mary Ann Maslog: Sandiganbayan case

 On November 20, 2008, the Sandiganbayan ordered the arrest of Maslog, Arenas, and Guiang.

 In 2019, Maslog's lawyers submitted her alleged death certificates dated November 18, 2019 to the Sandiganbayan, moving to have the case Dismissed.

 On October 16, 2020, in a 45-page decision, the Sandiganbayan found Aranas and Guiang guilty, sentencing them to 6 years and 1 month minimum or 10 years maximum imprisonment.
 On January 1, 2021, the Sandiganbayan released a decision that Aranas and Guiang will face imprisonment of 10 years, and permanently disqualified to hold public office.
 Maslog avoided conviction as the case against her was dismissed in view of the submission of her death certificates.
 On January 29, 2021, the Sandiganbayan rejected a Joint Motion for Reconsideration filed by Aranas and Guiang, upholding their conviction.

-On March 3, 2022, the lawyers of Ernesto Guiang also submitted a motion to the Sandiganbayan for the dismissal of the case against their client as he had already died on June 21, 2021 in Tacloban.
+On March 3, 2022, the lawyers of Ernesto Guiang also submitted a motion to the Sandiganbayan for the dismissal of the case against their client as he had already died on June 21, 2021, in Tacloban.

 Maslog in January 2025 was convicted of graft and sentenced to ten years of imprisonment.
 She remains detained at the National Bureau of Investigation facility in Muntinlupa.

 US immigration scam

 Maslog escaped to the United States, remarried and took on the name Mary Ann Smith.
-Filipino journalist Ellen Tordesillas disclosed on June 2010 that Smith was caught in Seattle and was extradited to Memphis, Tennessee to face charges against her for wire fraud and mail fraud.
+Filipino journalist Ellen Tordesillas disclosed in June 2010 that Smith was caught in Seattle and was extradited to Memphis, Tennessee to face charges against her for wire fraud and mail fraud.
 U.S. Immigration and Customs Enforcement's (ICE) Homeland Security Investigations (HSI) and the Department of Homeland Security-Office of the Inspector General investigated on complaints that Smith operated a scheme targeting immigrants who wanted to bring in relatives into the United States using students visa under a company named International Business Network (IBN), with Michael Smith as the CEO, and Mary Ann Smith as the Vice President.
 IBN claimed that they are associated with the US Citizen and Immigration Service Agency (USCIS), which denied this claim.
-Smith would charge US$ 6500 per applicant.
-Thirty-four victims fell for the scam with a total financial loss of US$ 359,270.
+Smith would charge US$6500 per applicant.
+Thirty-four victims fell for the scam with a total financial loss of US$359,270.
 The scheme even gave victims falsified documents from the Secretary of State.
 Smith pleaded guilty, and was sentenced to 6 years imprisonment.

 Return to the Philippines as Jessica Francisco

-Maslog returned to the Philippines at a undetermined date after residing in the United States.
+Maslog returned to the Philippines at an undetermined date after residing in the United States.
 She took up the identity of "Dr. Jessica Francisco".
 She filed a complaint against president Bongbong Marcos' former executive secretary Vic Rodriguez with the National Bureau of Investigation (NBI) for alleged fraud.
 After the NBI failed to verify Maslog's provided information, she herself became the subject of investigation.

-She was arrested on September 25, 2024 due to complaints filed by two individuals over fraud.
+She was arrested on September 25, 2024, due to complaints filed by two individuals over fraud.
 Maslog allegedly introduced herself as Francisco and posed as a supplier of water systems and medical supplies in Bangsamoro.
 The NBI announced that Jessica Francisco's fingerprints matched with those of Mary Ann Maslog.